How To Feed A Loon

 • 8 slices Cheddar cheese sliced

-• 6 tbsp unsalted butter divided, 2 tbsp melted for finishing the sandwiches
+• 6 tablespoon unsalted butter divided, 2 tablespoon melted for finishing the sandwiches

 • 8 large eggs